Clarence Nash: Later years

 When Disney shut down their shorts department in 1962, Nash continued to voice Donald in various projects over the next two decades.

-In the late 1970s, Nash was known for often taking walks in the neighborhood around Fremont Elementary School in Glendale, California, entertaining children with his Donald Duck voice.
-As he passed the age of 70, he found the harsh voice increasingly straining on his throat and so limited public performances to groups of children.
-During recording sessions, he would take frequent breaks and drink plenty of water to avoid overexerting himself.
+In 1971, he devoted himself to charity work, making personal visits to hospitals and homes and entertaining children with his Donald Duck voice.

 One of Nash's final performances was in Mickey's Christmas Carol (1983), which made Donald the only character in the film to be voiced by his original actor.
 His career at Disney was the subject of the premiere episode of Disney Family Album, a 1984 series of documentaries about behind-the-scenes personalities at the studio.

 Personal life

-Nash married Margaret Seamans in 1930; they had two children, Kay and Peggy.
+Nash married Margaret Seamans in 1930, and they were married for over 50 years; they had two daughters, Kay and Peggy.

 Death

 Nash died on February 20, 1985, of leukemia in the Providence Saint Joseph Medical Center in Burbank, California, at the age of 80 and was interred in the San Fernando Mission Cemetery in Mission Hills, Los Angeles, California.
 The tombstone of the grave he now shares with his wife Margaret Nash depicts a carving of Donald and Daisy Duck holding hands.